fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 #### `otherCommunicationCapabilities` / `otherDatalinkCapabilities`

+> FF-ICE/R1 B-2.10.2

-These properties can be used for new capabilities or ANSP- specific capabilities that have not been designated standard codes.
+The properties `otherCommunicationCapabilities` and `otherDatalinkCapabilities` can be used to exchanged communication or datalink capabilities that are not pre-defined.
+This is to allow for new capabilities or ANSP- specific capabilities that have not been designated standard codes but are required in a flight plan.

 ####